Holistic approach in medicine is medicine that treats the whole body, providing not only complete healing, but also a better, healthier way of living.

 Instead, holistic medicine treats the whole person rather than just his symptoms.
-Holistic medicine recognizes that the human body is made up of not only body, but also mind and spirit.
+Holistic medicine recognizes that the human body is made up of not only the body but also the mind and spirit.
 Have you ever received fantastic news, and suddenly that cold you were suffering didn't seem quite so bad?
 Or how about the opposite?
 Have you ever received an emotional shock only to fall ill a few days later?

 Our emotions can have a tremendous impact on how our bodies react physically.
-Likewise our spiritual condition also impacts the way we feel.
+Likewise, our spiritual condition also impacts the way we feel.
 Faith in God can bring about a tremendous improvement in our health as well as our emotions.

 The fact is, we are complex organisms, not just a bunch of parts connected by limbs.
 If one part of our body is affected, it will impact our whole bodies.
-That's why the holistic medicine is so effective and so important.
+That's why holistic medicine is so effective and so important.

 Allopathic medicine focuses on one particular symptom and attacks it.
-For instance, if you have allergy symptoms, the allopathic approach would be to suppress your body's immune system to stop the sneezing.
+For instance, if you have allergy symptoms, the allopathic approach would be to suppress your body's immune system to stop sneezing.

-The problem with this, is that sneezing is your body's defense mechanism, ridding your body of harmful toxins.
+The problem with this is that sneezing is your body's defense mechanism, ridding your body of harmful toxins.
 Suppress that sneezing, and the toxins will go down deeper, causing greater harm to your body in the long run.

 A holistic approach might be to encourage that sneezing.
-While it might be uncomfortable for awhile, in the end, your body heals from the inside out, and eventually your allergy symptoms will go away naturally.
+While it might be uncomfortable for a while, in the end, your body heals from the inside out, and eventually, your allergy symptoms will go away naturally.

 Disciplines that use the holistic approach in medicine include homeopathy, acupuncture, aromatherapy, and chiropractic medicine to name a few.
 They also include juicing, vitamin therapy and eating whole foods.